Selective Mutism in Teenagers

 There are several other considerations in treating teens with selective mutism.
 Educating the teen’s friends may be beneficial, in that much like family members may be providing accommodations that ultimately reinforce anxiety (e.g., speaking for the teen when they are asked a question), friends, too, may be rescuing the teen.
 Hence, addressing this may be important in order to make treatment gains.
 Rewards should also be age-appropriate and motivating for the teen, which differs from the type of rewards younger children may like (e.g., earning stickers on a chart).
 For teens, both tangible rewards such as earning money towards a larger prize, as well as privilege-based rewards such as earning screen time or getting to sleep in, are relevant.
 Rewards can also be built into the exposures themselves (e.g., answering a question about which video game they’d like to purchase leading to receiving that game).

 In conclusion, there are unique considerations in the treatment of selective mutism in teenagers.
 For professional support, Thriving Minds offers specialized services in Brighton, Chelsea, Livonia, and Grand Rapids.
-We look forward to hearing from you.
+Call to schedule a 15 minute consultation and find out whether weekly therapy or intensive therapy might be most appropriate for your child.